HaugrNet/eds/README.md

 is meaningless and should be removed.

 ### Style Guide
-The style guide is simple, it is more or less the default from IntelliJ.
-Only important guideline is don't use tabs. mixing tabs and spaces means that the code looks unreadable, and the default indentation is made with spaces.
+The style guide is simple is available in the accessories folder as an IntelliJ based Java Style Guide.
+It All code must be formatted using it.
 All Classes have a default header, which must also be applied.

 # Software License
 The CWS is released under Apache License 2 or APL2.